Skip to Site Header Skip to Main Content Skip to Footer

 10. Can Help Alleviate Menopause Symptoms

-Many women experience disruptions when going through menopause, including the uncomfortable tingling and twitching of their legs.
-Additionally, they often report depression and anxiety.
-A weighted blanket can help with the above symptoms, making it easier to get a good night's sleep.
+Many women experience disruptions during menopause, including the uncomfortable tingling and twitching of their legs.
+A weighted blanket can help with menopausal symptoms, making getting a good night's sleep a whole lot easier.
+A weighted blanket has become a successful natural remedy for menopause symptoms.

 weighted blanket and pets